Ziyi-Song-Stats/HSP/README.md

 In the folder `"Simulations"`:

 * Folder `"Simulation_1a"`: "HSP_Simulation_1a" contains our codes and results on 50 replications by running the HSP method under Simulation scenario 1(a); "NoBLoC_Simulation_1a" contains results by the NoB-LoC method under scenario 1(a); "Simulation_1a_plots.Rmd" draws the Figure 1 in our supplementary file.

+* Folder `"Simulation_2"`: "HSP_Simulation_2" are our codes and 50 replications results by running the HSP under Simulation scenario 2; "HHDP_Simulation_2" are results by the alternative HHDP method under scenario 2; "Simulation_2_plots.Rmd" plots the Figure 3 in the supplementary file.

 The folder compare_BCPlaid provides codes to compare with the bi-clustering method BCPlaid, which is implemented in biclust R package.

 # Example: instructions for use

 We now explain how to run our HSP method via a simple simulation example.